Sleep

 Moving Forward

 The bidirectional relationship between sleep and mental health means that treating one without addressing the other leaves you stuck in a vicious cycle.
 Poor sleep worsens depression and anxiety.
 Depression and anxiety disrupt sleep.
 Medications treat one side but may worsen the other.
-Without comprehensive assessment and simultaneous treatment of both, you remain caught in the middle.
+Without a sleep-aware assessment and treatment plan, you remain caught in the middle.

 You don't have to stay stuck.
 There are answers, but systematic investigation is required to find them.

-If you'd like a comprehensive evaluation that investigates all potential factors--including sleep disorders, medical causes, and medication optimization--book a consultation.
+If you'd like an evaluation that investigates sleep disorders, medical causes, and medication effects, book a consultation.
 The first visit takes 75-90 minutes because that's what proper assessment requires.
-We'll identify what's been missed, develop a treatment plan that addresses all contributing factors, and follow you monthly while we optimize your care.
+We'll identify what's been missed, develop a treatment plan, and follow you monthly while we optimize your care.

 Most patients start feeling significantly better within 2-3 months once all the pieces are identified and treated--not just the obvious ones.
 But first, we have to look beyond the surface and investigate what standard visits skip.